Ash-180/Loan-Prediction/README.md

 A Classification Problem which predicts if a loan will get approved or not.

+Dream Housing Finance company deals in all home loans.
+They have presence across all urban, semi urban and rural areas.
+Customer first apply for home loan after that company validates the customer eligibility for loan.
+The company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+To automate this process, they have given a problem to identify the customers segments, those are eligible for loan amount so that they can specifically target these customers.
+Here they have provided a partial data set.

 Dataset- The data has 614 rows and 13 columns.

 Dataset Description-